arosenfeld/immunedb/docs/pipeline.rst

 Clone Trees (Optional)
 ----------------------
 Lineage trees for clones is generated with the ``immunedb_clone_trees`` command.
-The only currently supported method is neighbor-joining as provided by `Clearcut
+The only currently supported method is neighbor-joining as provided by `Clearcut <http://bioinformatics.hungry.com/clearcut>`_ which must be in your ``$PATH``.

-<http://bioinformatics.hungry.com/clearcut>`_.
-Among others, the ``min-count``
-parameter allows for mutations to be omitted if they have not occurred at least a specified number of times.
+Among others, the ``min-count`` parameter allows for mutations to be omitted if they have not occurred at least a specified number of times.
 This can be useful to correct for sequencing error.

 .. code-block:: bash

-    $ immunedb_clone_trees config.json /path/to/clearcut --min-count 2
+    $ immunedb_clone_trees config.json --min-count 2

 Web Service (Optional)
 ----------------------